rbw/pysnow/README.md

 Stable.
 No new features will be added to pysnow, it will however remain maintained.

-**Important**
+*Important*

-The author of pysnow have decided to create a new Python 3.7+ library called snow.
-It's currently in alpha status, but does work.
-Check it out at [rbw/snow](https://github.com/rbw/snow).
+The author of pysnow is working on a new asyncio Python 3.7+ library called *snow*.
+It's currently in alpha and covers basic CRUD functionality - check it out at [rbw/snow](https://github.com/rbw/snow).

 Author